December 28, 2020

 I earned about 30 percent more as a freelancer in 2018 than I did the year before.
-So, I thought it would be beneficial to look back and see what worked in order to earn more money writing, what didn’t, and what could be improved in my freelance writing business to help me reach new levels of success in the new year.
+Since I’m a big advocate of learning from freelance mistakes I’ve made and capitalizing on freelance successes, I thought it would be beneficial to look back and see what worked in order to earn a six-figure freelance salary, what didn’t, and what could be improved in my freelance writing business to help me reach new levels of success the following year.

 (Want to become a high-income freelance writer?
 Enroll in my self-directed ‘Get Paid to Write’ e-course on Teachable today!)